JaimeGensler/Marios/README.md

 ## Description
-_Mario's Specialty Foods allows the user to create new food products and reviews for those products.
+_Mario's Specialty Cuisine allows only admins to create new food products and reviews for those products.
 Both products and reviews have full CRUD functionality._

 | SPEC                           | EXAMPLE INPUT               | EXAMPLE OUTPUT             |
 |--------------------------------|-----------------------------|----------------------------|